 So, what are you to do with all this information?

 Certainly, some of these figures are more than you or I can handle alone.
 And by publishing this blog I am also certain that I will be forever banned from receiving a “Seasons Greetings” card from any of these payers.
 In fact, I may do well to watch my back after helping expose their dirt.

 But I also am willing to risk my hide because I know that there are many good chiropractors who are literally pulling their hair out, wondering if they are going mad, paranoid, or just plain nutty over some of these very issues.
 If you are one of these DC’s, yes, your frustrations are real.
 Pay attention.
 You are not playing the “insurance game” – this is business.
 This is your livelihood and your patients’ hard-earned money at stake as well.
 If you don’t know what you’re doing, why you are losing or how much you are missing out on, get help!
-(A good place to start would be my Practice Analysis Questionnaire Send it in for a no cost, no obligation look at how things can be improved in your situation.)
+(A good place to start would be my FREE Practice Analysis.
+Submit it for a no cost, no obligation look at how things can be improved in your situation.)